Radvir/F_bot/README.md

 ## Release v1.1.0

 The bot has a basic functionality of playing two audio files __be.mp3__ and __Ki.mp3__.
-These are the audio files of tha ring of the school.
+These are the audio files of the bell of the school.

 ## Instructions
 1. Download the release